Moshe Zorman

-Moshe Zorman (Hebrew: משה זורמן; born 1952) is an Israeli composer.
-His works include nine operas —among them “The Inn of Spirits” after Natan Alterman’s play of the same name—as well as works for symphony orchestra, chamber groups and choirs.
+Moshe Zorman (Hebrew: משה זורמן; born 15 May 1952) is an Israeli composer, winner of the ACUM award for lifetime achievement (2023).
+His works include nine operas —among them “The Inn of Spirits” after Natan Alterman's play of the same name—as well as works for symphony orchestra, chamber groups and choirs.
 His works and arrangements have been performed by the Israel Philharmonic Orchestra, the Welsh BBC Orchestra, the Jerusalem Symphony Orchestra (IBA), the Israel Sinfonietta Beer-Sheva and the Baltimore Symphony, among others.
 He has also written music for theatre productions at the Habima and Cameri theatres in Israel and for the Inbal and Bat-Sheva dance companies.

 Biography

 Zorman studied composition with Prof. Leon Schidlowsky and Prof. Tzvi Avni.
-After graduating from the Tel Aviv Music Academy, he studied his Ph.D at New York City University Graduate Ceber CUNY with George Perle and participated in composers’ seminars in Vermont (with Mario Davidovsky) and in Canada (with John Cage).
-He returned to Israel in 1985 to teach at the Tel Aviv University and is a professor at the Levinsky College of Education.
+After graduating from the Tel Aviv Music Academy, he studied for his Ph.D at New York City University Graduate Ceber CUNY with George Perle and participated in composers’ seminars in Vermont (with Mario Davidovsky) and in Canada (with John Cage).
+He returned to Israel in 1985 to teach at Tel Aviv University and is a professor at the Levinsky College of Education.